AlexeyKozyakov/inspection-compare/README.md

 On the main menu, choose Analyze | Filter/Diff Inspection Results...
 In the Filter/Diff dialog select the Diff tab if you want to compare inspection results or select the Filter tab if you want to filter the results by substring.

 In the Diff tab, choose baseline and updated directores that contains results in XML format.
 Optionally, filter/normalize results before compare.
-Choose output directoryes for added and removed warnings.
+Specify the output directoryes to store added and removed warnings in.
 Click Diff.

 In the Filter tab, choose directory that also contains results in XML format and specify the filter substring.
-Choose output directory for filtering result.
+Specify output directory to store the filtering results in.
 Click Filter.